EDChui/katacoda-scenarios/slack-bot/step1.md

-**If you see the message "This environment is no longer available." in the terminal, please refresh the page and load the scenario again. :)**
+**If you see the message "This environment is no longer available." in the terminal, please refresh the page and load the scenario again.**

 # Sending a Message via Bot